 USTDA will continue its strong support for sectors in the Middle East, North Africa, Europe and Eurasia region that represent both high economic development priorities for host country sponsors and strong opportunities for U.S. firms.
 Key USTDA investments in the region include project development and investment support studies related to projects in transportation and trade logistics, internet data center development, geothermal energy, refinery modernization, gas fired power plant development, smart grid modernization, and disaster preparedness and recovery.
 In the last five years alone, USTDA invested $43.5 million in activities in the region.
 The following is an illustrative list of recent and ongoing projects in the Middle East, North Africa, Europe and Eurasia region:

 USTDA has developed a robust clean energy portfolio in the MENA/EE Region, with key investments in solar and geothermal power generation, alongside smart grid development.
 One of USTDA's notable successes is the 47.4-megawatt Germencik Geothermal Plant in Turkey, which became operational in 2009 based on the results of a USTDA-funded feasibility study and generated $25 million in U.S. exports.
-More recent projects in Turkey include support for the Alasehir Geothermal Power Plant, feasibility study to introduce smart grid applications into power distribution and a geothermal reverse trade mission scheduled for October 2013.
+More recent projects in Turkey include support for the Alasehir Geothermal Power Plant, and a feasibility study to introduce smart grid applications into power distribution.

 In Egypt, USTDA is providing assistance to TAQA Arabia to determine the viability of developing and implementing a 100-250 MW CSP plant.
 In Jordan, USTDA is funding concurrent feasibility studies with each of the three Jordanian distribution companies to design smart grid systems that will improve operating efficiencies and help address Jordan's growing energy needs through loss reduction.